The second week in October is National Work From Home Week, which recognizes the millions of people in the United States who work remotely.

 As pioneers in the virtual workplace, Continued team members work remotely from home offices across the United States.

 “No commute means more time to give yourself, your family, and your overall health and wellness—and that means a less stressful existence.” — Asher Primrose

-LEFT: Account manager Tiffany Grant joined the continued team shortly after her daughter Mackenzie was born, which allows her to contribute to the education field while also being a more present mother.
-MIDDLE: Joanne Slater, director of CEU administration, always has her golden retriever rescue Jake by her side.
+LEFT: Account manager Tiffany Grant joined the Continued team shortly after her daughter, Mackenzie, was born, which allows her to contribute to the education field while also being a more present mother.
+MIDDLE: Joanne Slater, director of CE administration, always has her golden retriever rescue, Jake, by her side.
 She believes that not having to face rush hour traffic has probably added years to her life.
 RIGHT: Senior graphic designer Megan Kocurek works alongside her dog, Ava.